Exploring the Mythic Zodiac

 Celestial Notation

-Each degree° on the protractor of ecliptic longitude can also be read in the signframe: 46° at the elbow of the lower figure is equivalent to 26 Taurus.
-Bear in mind, that the sign degree is merely locational, it has no psychological value.
+Each degree° on the protractor of ecliptic longitude can also be read in the signframe.
+Bear in mind, however that the sign degree is merely locational, it has no psychological value.
 This technique of location is easy to learn.
 It affords convenience in reading the positions of the entries in your manifold.
 For instance, the notation 340° or 10 Pisces takes you immediately to the face of the Manitu.
 The location 285° or 15 Capricorn draws your attention to the vane of the arrow in the drawing hand of the Archer, marked by the star Nunki.
 The notation 86° or 26 Gemini goes to the star marking the lower horntip of the Bull, called Al Haecka.
 The Crab Nebula, a spectacular deep-sky object, is also close to this celestial longitude.
+All these mythic cues and themes are encoded into your manifold.

-This version shows the constellations as if seen through a clear glass disk inscribed with the 12 starless astrological signs.
+The register above shows the constellations as if seen through a clear glass disk inscribed with the 12 starless astrological signs.
 They are all identified by their story-book names, distinguished from the Greco-Latin tag-names for the signs.
 Capricorn the sign is not the Goatfish, Taurus is not the Bull, Libra is not the Scales, or Balance.
 The constellations are not uniform in shape or extent.
 Make the count and you see there are thirteen of them.
 Don’t ignore the Snaketamer — as if you could!
-In the Rimsite projection of the manifold, the Snaketamer stands top and center in the celestial panorama.
-The reason for this arrangement is explained elsewhere in drop-down units of ZODIAC.

 Astrology is a tool of psychological analysis.